Interest rates aren’t keeping up with inflation

 Your personal savings allowance is enough

-It can take as little as 10 mins to set up a stocks & shares ISA online.
+It can take as little as 10 mins to open an ISA and you can set up a Stocks & Shares ISA online.
 You don’t even need to pick the investments to put in it, if that’s not your cup of tea.
 Some providers will pick a basket of investments and manage them on your behalf in return for a simple annual fee.
-Best of all, stocks & shares ISAs can be just as flexible as a savings account.
+Best of all, Stocks & Shares ISAs can be just as flexible as a savings account.
 Your money isn’t locked away and you can withdraw it whenever you like, without any penalty.

 Investing is generally better in the long-term